Matías Castro (footballer, born 1991)

-Matías Gastón Castro (born 18 December 1991) is an Argentine-Chilean professional footballer who plays as a striker for Italian club Sancataldese.
+Matías Gastón Castro (born 18 December 1991) is an Argentine-Chilean professional footballer who plays as a striker for Italian club Vibonese.

 Career

 In 2021, Castro joined Colombian club Independiente de Santa Fe.
 In 2022, he moved to Jordanian club Al-Wehdat.
 On second half 2022, he returned to South America and signed with Montevideo Wanderers.

 In February 2023, Castro joined Paraguayan side Sportivo Luqueño.

 Back to Argentina, Castro played for Gimnasia y Esgrima de Mendoza and Deportivo Morón during 2024.
 In February 2025, he signed with Atlético Rafaela.

 On 29 July 2025, Castro moved to Italy and joined Serie D club Sancataldese.

+In 2026, Castro signed with Gelbison and switched to Vibonese for the second half of the year.

 Personal life

 He holds dual nationality: Argentine-Chilean.
-On 2017, he acquired the Chilean nationality by descent according to the Chilean law, due to the fact that his paternal grandfather is Chilean.
+In 2017, he acquired the Chilean nationality by descent according to the Chilean law, due to the fact that his paternal grandfather is Chilean.